Gajendrasamal6/project_1/README.md

 * Hadoop - version 2.7.3.2.6.5.0-292
 * HDFS - version 2.7.3.2.6.5.0-292
 * Hive - version 2.6.5.0-292
+* Git

 ## Features

-List of features ready and TODOs for future development
-* using this project some query are solved using hiveQL following query are listed below:
+List of features ready and TODOs for future development using this project some query are solved using hiveQL ,following questions are listed below:

 * 01. first 5 entries from movies table
 * 02. number of unique movies